lightninglabs/lightning-dev-site/tutorial/02-web-client.md

 ]
 ```

-You can now restart the three LND nodes from the terminal windows you previously started them
+You can now restart the three LND nodes from the terminal windows you have previously started them

 ```bash
 # from alice's terminal window